• Skip to primary navigation

 Know Your Patio’s Dimensions

-Let’s face it: your outdoor space isn’t as big as a celebrity’s.
+Let’s face it: your patio space isn’t as big as a celebrity’s.
 And it probably doesn’t have the same shape as your neighbor’s.

 What we’re trying to say is that you shouldn’t be ripping off other people’s ideas, at least not completely.